JoseGaDel/DIME/ESP32/inference/README.md

 ```
 Remember not to open the serial monitor to avoid interference with the companion program.

 Use `Ctrl+]` to exit.
-The results from the experiment will be displayed in the terminal running the python program `data_stram.py`
+The results from the experiment will be displayed in the terminal running the python program `data_stram.py`.

+## Program structure

+In the main directory, the main program is in `main_fucntions.cc`.
+The only manual adjustment that may be needed is in the value of the macro `#define BAUD_RATE` which must match the value in `data_stream.py`.
+The program takes the weights stored in `model.cc`, builds the CNN with TensorFlow Lite and performs inference using the stream of images sent by the python program.
+A logistic regression model has been trained to predict when the model fails to recognise succesfully the class of an image.
+This implementation can be found in `LR.h` and the parameters `weight1`, `weight2` and `beta` are hardcoded into the program itself.